Cal Ripken Sr. Collegiate Baseball League

-The Cal Ripken Collegiate Baseball League (CRCBL) is a collegiate summer baseball league located in the Washington, D.C., and Baltimore, Maryland, metropolitan areas.
-The CRCBL is a member of the National Alliance of College Summer Baseball (NACSB).
+The Cal Ripken Sr. Collegiate Baseball League (CRSCBL) is a collegiate summer baseball league located in the Washington, D.C. and Baltimore, Maryland metropolitan areas.
+The CRSCBL is a member of the National Alliance of College Summer Baseball (NACSB).

 History

-Founded in 2005, the league was named for Cal Ripken, Sr. (1935-1999), a longtime player and manager in the Baltimore Orioles system.
-It is not associated with the Cal Ripken, Sr. Foundation.
-In 2009, the league removed the "Sr." to also honor Cal Ripken Jr.
+Founded in 2005, the league was named for Cal Ripken Sr. (1935–1999), a longtime player and manager in the Baltimore Orioles system.
+It is not associated with the Cal Ripken Sr. Foundation.

 The league's founding teams were the Bethesda Big Train, College Park Bombers, Maryland Redbirds, Rockville Express, Silver Spring-Takoma Thunderbolts, and Youse's Maryland Orioles.

 The Herndon Braves joined in 2007 and the Alexandria Aces in 2008, expanding the league into Northern Virginia.
 Before the 2010 season, the College Park Bombers left the league and the Southern Maryland Nationals, formerly the Southern Maryland Cardinals, joined.
 The Maryland Redbirds changed their name to the Baltimore Redbirds.

 In 2011, the Vienna River Dogs became the ninth team in the league and the third in Northern Virginia.
 The league expanded into Washington, D.C., when the D.C.
 Grays joined for the 2012 season.
-In 2013, the Baltimore Pressman Cardinals and the Gaithersburg Giants joined the League.
+In 2013, the Baltimore Presstman Cardinals and the Gaithersburg Giants joined the League.
 In 2014, the Southern Maryland Nationals shut down and the Cardinals were replaced by the Baltimore Dodgers.
 Youse's Maryland Orioles left after the season.
 In 2015, the League changed to a two-division format with a playoff.
 After the 2018 season, the Baltimore Redbirds, Rockville Express, Baltimore Dodgers, and Loudoun Riverdogs left the League.
-The Olney Cropdusters jointed the League in 2022.
+Cropdusters Baseball joined the League in 2022 and the Southern Maryland Senators joined in 2023.

 In 2011, Perfect Game USA ranked the Bethesda Big Train the best team in summer baseball.